sunn789/send-SMS--from-excel/README.md

 bash
 Copy code
 dotnet restore
-3. Add API Key
+3. Add API Key and GUID
-In the code, replace the API_KEY in the Message class with your own ParsGreen API key:
+In the code, replace the API_KEY and GUID in the Message class with your own ParsGreen API key and GUID:

 csharp
 Copy code
 new PARSGREEN.CORE.RESTful.SMS.Message("YOUR_API_KEY", "http://sms.parsgreen.ir/Apiv2");
+API Key: You will need to request a valid API key from ParsGreen for the SMS service.
+GUID: You also need a unique GUID for sending SMS messages, which is provided by ParsGreen.
 4. Prepare the Excel File
 Make sure your Excel file is structured with the following columns: